-The concept must be received by March 30th 2015.
-Detailed proposals will NOT be accepted after May 30th 2015.
-The concept and the detailed proposal should be sent to: proposals@OSIWA.org.
+Proposals should be sent directly to: [email protected].
+Proposals will be accepted until May 30th 2017.
 OSIWA encourages the early submission of proposals.
 Submitted proposals will be reviewed on a first-come, first-served basis.

 Selection criteria and process applications are evaluated on the extent to which the organization possesses the vision, drive, experience and skills required to create and sustain a project that will advance OSIWA’s objectives.

 OSIWA requires all organizations seeking funding to submit a completed proposal template, a budget, and a Monitoring and Evaluation Framework.
 The application should also include the following information as attachments: